 Feeding and Watering

 Water your Hoya when the soil mix feels almost completely dry.
 Water it until the water runs out of the bottom, then dump out the excess water.
 If leaves begin to drop, you may be watering too often, just let the soil dry out a bit more in between waterings.
 While not in bloom, feed your plant every 2-4 weeks with Indoor!
 Espoma’s liquid, fertilizer otherwise use Espoma’s organic, liquid Orchid! food.
 It has a little more phosphorus that will help the plant to produce lovely, long-lasting flowers.
-They are both organic, gentle on plants and come with a cap that premeasures the right amount for one quart of water.
+They are both organic and gentle on plants.

 The best way to propagate Hoya is to take cuttings that have two nodes.
 A node is a place where the leaves emerge from the stem.
 Either place them in a vase with water or into a jar with moist sphagnum moss.
 Check on them every few weeks.
 When you have a good root system, pot them in the same soil mix described above.